Appendix: Author’s Guide¶

 Do Not Repeat the Standard¶

-When describing a module that implements protocol X, do not go into lengths explaining what protocol X does and how it works, because that is appropriately (and usually, much better) explained in the specification or books on protocol X. It is OK to summarize the protocol’s goal and principles in short paragraph though.
+When describing a module that implements protocol X, avoid going into lengthy explanations of how protocol X works or what it does since this is usually better explained in the specification or books on protocol X. It is permissible to summarize the protocol’s goal and principles in a short paragraph instead.

-In particular, do not describe the format of the protocol messages.
-It surely looks nice and takes up a lot of space, but the same information can probably be found in a myriad places all over the internet.
+In particular, avoid describing the protocol message format.
+Although it may look nice and take up a lot of space, the same information can probably be found in various places on the internet.

 Do Not Repeat NED¶

-Things like module parameters, gate names, emitted signals and collected statistics are appropriately and formally part of the NED definitions, and there is no need to duplicate that information in this Guide.
+Module parameters, gate names, emitted signals, and collected statistics are formally part of the NED definitions, and there is no need to duplicate that information in this Guide.

-Detailed information on the module, such as usage details and the list of implemented standards should be covered in the module’s NED documentation, not in this Guide.
+Detailed information about the module, such as usage details and the list of implemented standards, should be covered in the module’s NED documentation, not in this Guide.

 No C++¶

-Any content which only makes sense on C++ level should go to the Developer’s Guide, and has no place in this Guide.
+Any content that only makes sense at the C++ level should be included in the Developer’s Guide and should not be included in this Guide.

 Keep Examples Short¶

-When giving examples about usage, keep them concise and to the point.
-Giving ini or NED file fragments of a few lines length is preferable to complete working examples.
+When providing usage examples, keep them concise and to the point.
+Providing ini or NED file fragments a few lines in length is preferable to providing complete working examples.

 Complete examples should be written up as showcases.
 A working

-simulation without much commentary should go under examples
+simulation without much commentary should be placed under examples.
+A

 practical, potentially multi-step guide to using a nontrivial feature